yourpass/yourpass-api-js-client/README.md

 ### Pass create

-Code below shows how to create new pass.
+Use the following code to create a new pass:

 ```javascript
 conts pass = {